Docs Menu

 string

 Optional.
 For text indexes, the language that determines the list of stop words and the rules for the stemmer and tokenizer.
-See Text Search Languages for the available languages and Specify a Language for Text Index for more information and examples.
+See Text Search Languages on Self-Managed Deployments for the available languages and Specify the Default Language for a Text Index on Self-Managed Deployments for more information and examples.
 The default value is english.

 language_override